 If you want to take parental leave for a longer period, you must apply two months in advance.
 Applications for pregnancy benefits, parental benefits and temporary parental benefits should always be sent to Försäkringskassan (the Swedish Social Insurance Agency).

-Right to parental Leave
+Right to parental leave

-Registering maternity/paternity leave via the Primula web
+Registering parental leave via Primula web

 You may apply for a transfer if you are pregnant and have a physically demanding job or work at a computer screen.
-You must apply at least a month in advance.
+You must apply at least one month in advance.
 If SLU cannot transfer you, you have the right to leave with full salary deduction.
 You may receive pregnancy benefit from Försäkringskassan for a maximum of 50 days, starting from the 60th day at the earliest up until the 11th day before your due date.

-Withdrawal of parental leave
+Withdrawing parental leave

-Holidays and parental leave
+Annual leave and parental leave